ScanGrants is a public service listing of grants and other funding types to support health research, programs and scholarship.

-The LINK program is specifically interested in supporting collaborations involving trainees and early-career scientists underrepresented nationally in science, technology, engineering and math (STEM) to succeed in bioscience education, research and careers.
+The LINK Program is specifically interested in supporting collaborations involving trainees and early-career scientsts underrepresented nationally in science, technology, engineering and math (STEM) to succeed in bioscience education, research and careers.

 The Program goals are to:

-Creating avenues to connect established research investigators with advanced trainees, educators, and early-career scientists at ABRCMS and ASMCUE.
+1. Creating avenues to connect established research investigators with advanced trainees, educators, and early-career scientists at ABRCMS and ASMCUE

-To address the first strategy – connecting the research community with faculty, future faculty and early-career scientists, the Program provides support for scientists actively engaged in research to attend and participate in ASMCUE 2014.
+To address the first strategy of connecting the research community with faculty, future faculty and early-career scientists, the Program provides support for scientists actively engaged in research to attend and participate in ABRCMS.

-Researchers who wish to identify and connect with mid- or early-career and future faculty instrumental in student learning in undergraduate biology should apply for the ASMCUE-LINK Travel Award.
+Active researchers who wish to identify and connect with mid- or early-career and future faculty instrumental in student learning in undergraduate biology should apply for the ABRCMS-LINK Travel Award.
 Support is up to and not exceeding $1,500.
-The ASMCUE-LINK Travel Award is supported by the American Society for Microbiology (ASM) and National Science Foundation (NSF).
+The ABRCMS-LINK Travel Award is supported by the American Society for Microbiology (ASM) and National Science Foundation (NSF).

 Conditions of the Award